AhmadTDiallo/PaycodeDRC/replit.md

-# PayCode Fintech Application
+# Paycode DRC Fintech Application

 ## Overview

-This is a full-stack fintech application for PayCode, a biometric digital identity and payments technology company.
-The application features a modern marketing website showcasing PayCode's solutions for financial inclusion in remote areas, with functionality for demo requests and newsletter subscriptions.
+This is a full-stack fintech application for Paycode DRC, a licensed payment aggregator providing shared, interoperable payment platforms for Financial Institutions across the Democratic Republic of Congo.
+The application features a modern marketing website showcasing Paycode DRC's role in connecting banks, MFIs, mobile money operators, and other financial players through a unified system, with functionality for demo requests and newsletter subscriptions.

 ## System Architecture